 You sold one of your stock investments at a profit, so now you’ll have to report a capital gain on this year’s income tax return.
 Since another stock you own has been losing ground lately, you’re thinking of selling it to claim a capital loss on your return to offset your gain.

-However, because you believe the company will bounce back eventually, you’re reluctant to part with your stock.
+However, because you believe the company will bounce back eventually, you’re reluctant to part with your stock for the proven best forex indicators blog.
 What would happen if you sold your stock to claim the loss and then bought it back again right away?

 At first glance, it might appear to be the perfect plan.
 But it won’t work because of the tax law’s wash-sale rules.
 These rules prevent you from claiming a capital loss on a securities sale if you buy “substantially identical” securities within 30 days before or after the sale.
 If you want to claim the loss, you’ll have to wait more than 30 days to repurchase stock in the company.

 Gone for Good?